JankariTech/blog/src/assets/JourneyWithGo-ABlogSeries/goFundamentals.md

 ## What we have learned so far

-In this blog, we have learned how to declare, define, manipulate, and use the following terms in Go language:
+In this blog, we have learned how to declare, define, manipulate, and use the following terms in the Go language:
 - Rune
 - String
 - Array